connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 <TweenedXPositionExample />

-At this point, we should know how to tween an array of numbers, which makes it more clear how we can animate the positions of our circles!
+The takeaway here is that we can tween *arrays* the same way that we tween *numbers*.
+This should make it more clear how we can animate the positions of our circles!

-We'll mimic what we just did for our x positions for our y positions.

-Once we have a tweened X array and a tweened Y array, we can reference the values in our markup in an `{#each}` loop via their index, like this:
+Once we have a tweened array of X positions, we can reference the values in our markup in an `{#each}` loop via their index, like this:

 <Code language="svelte">